fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 Some of the basic features of JSP are:

-* Easily create charts in JavaScript using your C#/VB code.
+* Easily create charts in JavaScript using your JSP code.
 * Can render charts using a **JSON/XML** URL.
 * Auto-updates the chart object when the data source is modified.